 - Floor, stairs, and railing in good condition

 How California Civil Code 1942.4 is used Offensively Against Landlords

 This Civil code provision is not just popular in plaintiff-side lawsuits against landlords to collect money.
-Eviction defense firms also use 1942.4 as a defense to an eviction action.
+Eviction defense firms also use 1942.4 as a defense to an eviction.
 The dual use of the statute can turn an eviction battle into a lawsuit for damages.
 The added layer of possible statutory damages under 1942.4 and attorney’s fees only elevates the risk for the landlord.